India-INvenTree/inventree.github.io/docs/index.markdown

 </div>

-### **The India Tree Inventory Database (INvenTree)** is collating information from disparate sources and developing a single open-access, searchable database of tree inventory datasets across the country.
+### **The India Tree Inventory Network (INvenTree)** is collating tree inventory datasets from disparate datasets across the country towards syntheses that will benefit ecological research and researchers.

 ## How?